 People may occasionally think that they have yellow discharge when they are merely leaking small amounts of urine.

 Gray vaginal discharge may indicate a vaginal infection called bacterial vaginosis (BV), particularly if it also has a fishy smell that becomes stronger following intercourse.

 BV is the result of a bacterial imbalance in the vagina.
-Douching and having multiple sexual partners are risk factors for BV, which is the most common vaginal infection during childbearing years.
+Douching and having multiple sexual partners are risk factors for BV, which is the

 Discharge is usually brown due to old blood leaving the body, which can be an early symptom of pregnancy.
 Brown discharge during pregnancy is not generally a cause for concern.